Published: Apr 24, 2026

 Visualize backlink growth to show clients how link-building contributes to higher rankings and domain authority.
 At the same time, monitor for low-quality links to safeguard the site's reputation and prevent potential penalties.

-Monitor top-performing pages, track traffic trends, and provide a comprehensive overview of organic search results.
-Try the GSC integration in AgencyAnalytics–it’s free for 14 days.
+Monitor top-performing pages, track traffic trends, and see a full picture of organic search results.
+Try the Google Search Console integration in AgencyAnalytics.
+It's free for 14 days.

-Now that we’ve covered what exactly to include in an SEO reporting dashboard, here are the exact steps to build one.
+Now that you know what to include in an SEO reporting dashboard, here are the exact steps to build one.

-Before building a dashboard, identify the KPIs that matter most to your client.
-After all, it won’t make sense to report on every data point under the sun.
+Before building anything, identify the key performance indicators that matter most to your client.
+It won't make sense to report on every data point under the sun.
+This list of SEO metrics helps you choose the right ones from the start.

 Our clients are busy and don't understand marketing.
 Having key metrics related to business growth is ideal because it makes their lives easier while allowing them to make good decisions quickly.